 Looking at Tai Chi from the perspective of a practitioner and a scientist, Chris stated, “Tai Chi is fantastic at reducing and managing physiological and emotional stress.
 Tai Chi can relax, overhaul and strengthen the nervous system.
 This is one of the key features in how Tai Chi can increase health and the overall well being of a person.
 Many students come to Tai Chi with major illnesses – even terminal.
 These students have reported that Tai Chi, and in particular, the Hun Yuan Qigong, is very helpful when coping with the effects of chemotherapy.
 I am in awe of these people.
 I hope that my courage may come out so strongly when I need it in my life.

 To conclude, Chris says, “I have been very fortunate to have been taught by very competent and caring teachers.
 Brett, Fontane, Fei, Lis and my martial arts peers have all instilled into me that growth takes time.
-This is something I have unsuccessfully attempted to disprove many times, since I am a very goal oriented person.
+This is something I have unsuccessfully attempted to disprove many times since I am a very goal oriented person.
 The hardest thing for me is to let go – not just of physical and emotional tensions, but also expectations.
-I also have a problem with over training.
+I also have a problem with overtraining.
 This becomes counter-productive leading to injury.
-It’s important for me to listen to my body and stop.
-It’s yin yang, finding the balance.
+I need to listen to my body and stop.
+It’s a yin yang, finding the balance.

 Meditation is my main focus and I practise between one to three hours each day, depending on my work and study schedule.
-Through the practice, my focus and concentration has improved in a general sense.
+Through the practice, my focus and concentration have improved in a general sense.
 I see it in my university classes.
-I am able to engage in the subject more fully than I previously could.
+I can engage in the subject more fully than I previously could.
 The calmness is retained for increasingly longer periods after practice.

 My body feels heavy when I practise the Tai Chi form.
 It is not a sluggish heaviness but relaxed and fluid as though there are no angles and my body is filled with water.
 My spine is looser and more flexible.
 I can release tension when I feel it building.”